-- is a monophasic, combined oral contraceptive pill (‘the Pill’) that is used by women who are having sex but do not want to get pregnant.
+- is a monophasic (this means that all the pills contain the same amount of hormones), combined oral contraceptive pill (‘the Pill’) that is used by women who are having sex but do not want to get pregnant

-In order to decide which is best for you, your doctor will need to ask some questions about your health, lifestyle and family history and do some routine examinations like blood pressure.
-This will help to decide if Norinyl-1 is suitable for you and if so to also help decide on the correct dosage.
+In order to decide whether Norinyl-1 still suits you, your doctor will need to ask some questions about your health, lifestyle, and family history and do some routine examinations like blood pressure.
+You can talk to your doctor about which schedule could work best for you.

 Like most forms of oral contraception, with Norinyl-1 is around 99% effective against pregnancy whereas barrier methods such as condoms are around 95% effective with perfect use.